 Alex Koyfman, MD (@EMHighAK) – Editor-in-Chief / Co-Founder

 Clinical Assistant Professor of Emergency Medicine at UT Southwestern Medical Center.
 He works as an Attending Physician in the Emergency Department at Parkland Memorial Hospital.
-His main interests include resident/faculty education & mentorship, EM decision making / mindset, ED critical care, high-risk/low prevalence diseases, and medical entrepreneurship.
+His main interests include resident/faculty education & development, EM decision making / mindset, ED critical care, high-risk/low prevalence diseases, and medical entrepreneurship.

 Manpreet Singh, MD (@MprizzleER) – Editor-in-Chief – Informatics & Design / Co-Founder

 Associate Professor in EM at Harbor-UCLA Medical Center in Torrance, CA, where he completed his residency and Ultrasound / Med-Ed Fellowship trained.
 His current interests include simulation medicine, medical education, FOAMed, and the vast possibilities with bedside ultrasound.

 Brit Long, MD (@long_brit) – Associate Editor-in-Chief — Clinical Content

 Current staff physician at the EM residency program at SAUSHEC, San Antonio Military Medical Center, USAF.
 His current interests include medical education, FOAMed, critical care, and pediatrics.
 Outside of medicine he enjoys family time with his wife and two daughters, running, reading fiction, and movies.

 Stephen Alerhand, MD (@SAlerhand) – Associate Editor – Ultrasound Probe